DiogoRibeiro7/nosql-databases-labs/labs/lab02_modeling/README.md

 3. Planning a relational-to-document migration.

 Record any progress in the “Advanced Exercises Summary” section of your `NOTES.md` and link to the supporting files you created.

+---

+### Feedback & Collaboration

+- File ideas or bugs in the [Issues tab](https://github.com/diogoribeiro7/nosql-databases-labs/issues) with the `lab02` label.
+- Share modeling tips or diagrams via [Discussions](https://github.com/diogoribeiro7/nosql-databases-labs/discussions) so others can benefit.